Peter Allen (musician): Personal life

-Allen dedicated his 1985 album, Captured Live at Carnegie Hall to Connell and sang songs in his memory at AIDS benefit concerts.McCombs, Phil.
+Allen dedicated his 1985 album, Captured Live at Carnegie Hall, to Connell and sang songs in his memory at AIDS benefit concerts.McCombs, Phil.
 "Of Love, Death and Hope; at the Human Rights Campaign Fund Dinner, Focusing on AIDS."
 The Washington Post, 9 October 1989, p. d01.
-Via ProQuest.
-Retrieved 7 March 2021.
 After Connell's death, Allen poured himself even more into his work.
-He spent several years getting his musical Legs Diamond on Broadway (it premiered in 1988), recorded his final album Making Every Moment Count in 1990, and continued performing in concerts and doing various benefits until his death in 1992 at the age of 48.
+Allen spent several years getting his musical Legs Diamond on Broadway (it premiered in 1988), recorded his final album Making Every Moment Count in 1990, and continued performing in concerts and doing various benefits until his death in 1992 at the age of 48.

 On 26 November 2005, an extension of the Tenterfield Library was opened and named the "George Woolnough Wing", named after Allen's paternal grandfather who was memorialized in his song, "Tenterfield Saddler".

 Death and legacy

-Allen's last performance was on 26 January 1992, in Sydney, and he was diagnosed with throat cancer shortly after.
-He spent his final days at his beach house in Leucadia.
-He died at Mercy Hospital, San Diego, on 18 June 1992, from an AIDS-related throat cancer.
+Allen's last performance was on 26 January 1992, in Sydney, and he was diagnosed with an AIDS-related throat cancer shortly after.
+Allen spent his final days at his beach house in Leucadia.
+He died at Mercy Hospital, San Diego, on 18 June 1992.
 A private memorial service was held on 21 June 1992, at his home in Leucadia, where his ashes were scattered in the Pacific Ocean within sight of his house.

 A documentary titled The Boy from Oz about Allen was produced after his death, featuring clips from his performances as well as interviews with performers who worked with him.

 A stage musical based on his life, also titled The Boy from Oz, opened in Australia in 1998.
 Using his largely autobiographical songs, the production starred Todd McKenney as Allen and Christina Amphlett of the rock group Divinyls as Judy Garland.
 In 2003, the musical opened on Broadway, becoming the first Australian musical ever to be performed there.
 In this production Allen was played by Hugh Jackman, who won a Tony Award for his portrayal in 2004.
 Jackman performed this role again two years later when the show toured large arenas in Australia under the title The Boy from Oz: Arena Spectacular.
 A TV mini series, Peter Allen: Not the Boy Next Door, was broadcast in Australia in 2015 with Joel Jackson playing the adult Allen and Ky Baldwin playing him as a youth.
 Supporting roles were played by Rebecca Gibney as Marion Woolnough (Allen's mother), Sarah West as Liza Minnelli and Sigrid Thornton as Judy Garland.

 Allen was inducted into the ARIA Hall of Fame in 1993.